Diff4Earth/ige-jaxathon-2025/projects/simple-ocean-models-jax.md

 ## People involved :
-Hugo J., Marta, Sammy, Florian, Etienne, Valentin
+- Hugo J.
+- Marta
+- Sammy
+- Florian
+- Etienne
+- Valentin

 ## Project description
 The goal of this project is to describe a common API to develop simple ocean models for feeding data inversion and calibration schemes.